26 Oct A Beginner’s Guide to Restoring a Historic Home

 Rehabilitating a Historic Home

 Rehabilitation projects also consider the property’s historical significance while adding a modern twist to its aesthetic.
-If you plan to live in the house with your family and want to create a cozy atmosphere, rehabilitation plans allow you to add a few new features to the home that blend in with the traditional layout.
-Homeowners who choose the rehabilitation route respect the house’s original architecture and history while adding their own touches of personal aesthetics.
+If you plan to live in the house with your family and want to create a cozy atmosphere, rehabilitation plans allow you to add a few new features that blend in with the traditional layout.
+Homeowners who choose the rehabilitation route respect the house’s original architecture and history while adding their touches of personal aesthetics.
 For example, you might add modern light fixtures instead of classic ones.

 Guide to Historic Home Renovations

-Take a look at the following guide to learn how to restore an old home properly.
+Look at the following guide to learn how to restore an old home properly.

 Studying a Home’s History and Design

 One of the most exciting aspects of historic preservation projects is learning about the home’s history and layout.
-Many homeowners are pleased to find blueprints of the house’s build that can reveal hidden passageways, cellars or other secret features inside.
+Many homeowners are pleased to find blueprints of the house’s build that can reveal hidden passageways, cellars, or other secret features inside.

 Adding Modern Upgrades and Deciding Which Historical Features to Keep